frederikheld/pot-pourri/README.md

 The system collects data from connected sensor devices ([see the devices repository](https://github.com/frederikheld/pot-pourri-devices)) an displays it on a web interface.
 This helps you to track the health of your plants and don't miss the right time when they need water.

-It is also planned to add an event engine that triggers actors attached the connected devices on pre-defined events (like "humidity below x %").
+It is also planned to add an event engine that triggers actors attached the connected devices on pre-defined events (like "moisture below x %").
 This will allow for automatically watering the plants, regulating sun and ventilation, etc.

 ## Architecture